 The deadline to apply is August 1 for Fall, December 1 for Spring, May 1 for the Summer I, and June 1 for Summer II.

-Step 4.
-Await decision from Dual Enrollment Committee
+Step 3.
+Await directions regarding next steps from Dual Enrollment Committee

-Accepted students will receive instructions on scheduling their placement test.
+Applicants to the Dual Enrollment program will receive instructions via mail on scheduling their placement test.
 You must complete the College’s entire placement test, covering reading comprehension, math and a writing sample.
-The “green ticket” (included with your acceptance letter) and a photo ID are required to take the test.
 Visit www.collegeboard.com/student/testing/accuplacer/preparation-sample.html to see sample questions.

 SAT or ACT scores may be used for placement in math and/or English courses.
 Students should have their official scores sent to Assessment Services at the college.
 The college's school code for the SAT is 2125 and for the ACT is 3542.
 Scores must be current within 5 years of the student starting classes.
 To waive the placement test, students must receive the following minimum scores:

 - English/Reading = SAT verbal: 500; ACT verbal: 18

 - Math = SAT math: 500; ACT math: 20

 Step 5.
 Schedule a Dual Enrollment College Planning Session

 After placement testing or submission of applicable SAT/ACT scores the student should e-mail firstname.lastname@example.org to schedule a Dual Enrollment College Planning session.
 The Dual Enrollment College Planning session is a customized advising presentation on the services and resources available for students.
 After the presentation, the student will have an opportunity to meet with an adviser to register for courses.